Nondeterministic Finite Transducers¶

 This function computes the composition of two NFTs,

-followed by next synchronization level (if exists).
-By default, synchronization levels are projected out from the resulting NFT.Vectors of synchronization levels have to be non-empty and of the the same size.
+lhsandrhs, by aligning their synchronization levels.
+Transitions between two synchronization levels are ordered as follows: first the transitions oflhs, then the transitions ofrhsfollowed by next synchronization level (if exists).
+By default, synchronization levels are projected out from the resulting NFT.Vectors of synchronization levels have to be non-empty and of the same size.

 - Parameters: